POPLHLTH 704 : Undertaking Qualitative Health Research

 Portfolio (annotated bibliography)

-Students can opt in to 'contract grading': a range of learning behaviours and approaches are specified in a 'contract' and so long as the student adequately meet these standards, a guaranteed minimum mark is applied (final grade is assessed on a final portfolio of work).
-Students who do not meet the criteria however, can only achieve up to a maximum grade just below the minimum contracted grade.
+Students can opt in to 'contract grading': best practice learning behaviours and approaches are specified in a 'contract' and so long as the student adequately meet these standards, a guaranteed MINIMUM mark is applied (whether the work achieves a higher final grade is assessed on a final portfolio of work).
+Students who do not meet the criteria however, can only achieve a maximum grade up to just below the contracted grade.

 Workload Expectations